parkerjgit/algorithms/markdown/searching_and_sorting/sorting.md

 is this same as build order?

 see [Graphs](.\markdown\trees_and_graphs\graphs.md)

 ---
-## Sort the points of a rectangle

-tbd...

----
 ## Sort element pairs by computed values, eg. assign bikes (campus bikes)